 - Material Issues and Returns more accurate leading to savings in time

-- Efficiency gain in inspections : more inspections done
+- Efficiency gain in inspections: more inspections are done

 Actual customer feedback points to the fact that the Digital Experience for the Employee increases communication, collaboration, and automation of business processes.
 This reduces costs and increases employee retention.
 Employees feel more empowered, and happier employees stay longer.
 In many cases, it also enhances the Digital Experience for the Customer.
-For example, a paper-less office that may be viewed as a Digital Experience for Employees initiative can equally impact the Customer Service process.
-The digital data captured and analyzed can lead to tailor made learning opportunities for an employee over their lifetime.
-Employees can make better and real time decisions that bestow a competitive advantage to their employers.
+For example, a paperless office that may be viewed as a Digital Experience for Employees initiative can equally impact the Customer Service process.
+The digital data captured and analyzed can lead to tailor-made learning opportunities for an employee over their lifetime.
+Employees can make better and real-time decisions that bestow a competitive advantage over their employers.